ldtteam/MinecoloniesWiki/source/buildings/crusher.md

 ## About the Crusher's Hut

-### Note: The Crusher's Hut cannot be built until you have a Level 1 [Stonemason's Hut](../../source/buildings/stonemason) and have finished the research in the [University](../../source/buildings/university).
+### Note: The Crusher's Hut cannot be built until you have a level 1 [Stonemason's Hut](../../source/buildings/stonemason) and have finished the research in the [University](../../source/buildings/university).
 <br>

 The Crusher's Hut is where the Crusher will take items and crush them into other blocks.
 The defaults are: